 In Kerala, tropical southern India, most rubber tree farms are very small—a typical holding is less than 20 acres.
 These are not rubber plantations with thousands of acres of land.
 Kerala-based Cocolatex, which supplies natural Dunlop latex for Savvy Rest organic mattresses, is a small company, privately owned and operated.
-I visited Cocolatex during the winter of 2011 and was fascinated by what I learned.
+I visited Cocolatex recently and was fascinated by what I learned.

 The rubber tree, or hevea brasiliensis, grows at higher elevations with good drainage, and does not lend itself to mass cultivation.
 The farmers take great care in planting the trees to ensure their health.
 In more open areas, pineapple trees are inter-planted among the rubber trees.
 In hilly regions, companion shrubs are added to shade the soil and maximize the water available to the trees’ roots.

 Rubber trees have three “skins” that are somewhat delicate.
 When tapping a tree by hand, it’s easy to cut too deeply.
 The idea, which involves much practice and skill, is to create a long, slanted opening in the bark at just the right angle.
 Although the farmers are kind to visitors and may even allow one to try the knife, one can sense their collective sigh when an amateur injures the bark.
 Fortunately, an experienced farmer will swiftly reshape the cut so the serum will run properly.
 The cuts heal over in about an hour.